What Is Skin Cancer and How Can It Be Avoided?

 - Posted on: Nov 15 2019

-The providers at Asarch Center for Dermatology, Laser, and Mohs Surgery in Colorado work with patients of all ages and ethnicities to help them with their medical and cosmetic concerns.
+The providers at Asarch Dermatology, Laser, and Mohs Surgery in Colorado work with patients of all ages and ethnicities to help them with their medical and cosmetic concerns.
 One serious concern that patients need to be educated further on is that of skin cancer.
 Skin cancer affects the largest organ of the body, but thankfully, many cases are visible and can be intervened in the early stages.

 What is skin cancer?